-Tony Bennett receives pop music prize from national library
+Tony Bennett receives Gershwin prize from national library

-WASHINGTON (AP) — Tony Bennett has been honored with this year’s Gershwin Prize for Popular Song.
+WASHINGTON (AP) — Tony Bennett, the beloved and durable interpreter of American standards whose chart-topping career spans seven decades, has been honored with this year’s Gershwin Prize for Popular Song.

-The Library of Congress announced Tuesday that the 90-year-old Bennett is the recipient of the lifetime achievement award.
-The prize was created by Congress to honor singers and songwriters who entertain, inform and inspire.
+The Library of Congress announced the award Tuesday.
+The lifetime achievement award named for the duo of George and Ira Gershwin was created by Congress to honor singers and songwriters who entertain, inform and inspire.
+Past recipients include Paul McCartney, Willie Nelson, Smokey Robinson and Stevie Wonder.

-Bennett has been a fixture on the pop charts for seven decades, spanning from his singles for Columbia Records in the early 1950s to his 2014 collaboration with Lady Gaga.
+Bennett, 90, gained his first pop success in the early 1950s with a string of singles for Columbia Records, including “Because of You” and “Rags to Riches.”
+His 24 Top 40 hits included his signature song, “I Left My Heart in San Francisco” (1962), which won two Grammy awards.

-His signature song, “I Left My Heart in San Francisco,” received two Grammy awards.
+Bennett enjoyed a career revival in the 1990s and became popular with younger audiences in part because of an appearance on “MTV Unplugged.”
+He continued recording and touring constantly, and in 2014, his collaboration with Lady Gaga, “Tony Bennett & Lady Gaga: Cheek to Cheek,” debuted at No. 1 on the Billboard charts.

 Most Read Stories